Tired of the same old side gigs? Cash in with Whop’s pick of the 20 best unique side hustles which pay well.

 9. Start beekeeping

-By keeping bees, you can generate income from selling honey (either wholesale or marketing your own produce).
-There is also a market for other bee-related products, especially beeswax, which is used to make things like candles and soap.
+By keeping bees, you can make money in a few ways.
+First, from selling honey of course (either wholesale or marketing your own produce).
+Plus, you can also sell other bee-related products, like candles, wraps, and soap.

-You might not get rich with honey alone but there’s potentially good money to be made offering training and paid content to help others (like sharing your bee-keeping skills in your whop).
+But the real money to be made is in offering training and paid content to help others (like sharing your bee-keeping skills in your whop).
 In fact, according to the Washington Post, in 2023, there were 100k hobbyist beekeepers just in the US.
+That's a huge audience of people who may pay for hive-set ups and bee-keeping advice.

 Things to think about are the start-up costs, local regulations on domestic beekeeping, and the health and safety requirements (including making sure you’re not allergic to bee venom).